kenoi1/Karton/README.md

 -->

 # Karton <img src="img/karton_logo.png" width="40"/>
-A Libvirt-based Virtual Machine Manager for KDE.
+A libvirt-based Virtual Machine Manager for KDE.

 ## WARNING
 This project is still in early development and will likely break existing virtual machines.